stepchowfun/tagref/README.md

     -v, --version        Prints version information

 SUBCOMMANDS:
     check          Check all the tags and references (default) help           Prints this message or the help of the given subcommand(s) list-refs      List all the references
     list-tags      List all the tags
+    list-unused    List the unreferenced tags
 ```

 ## Acknowledgements